aws-samples/personalization-apis/README.md

 ## Uninstalling the solution

-You can delete the application using the AWS CLI.
-Assuming you used the default application name for the stack name (`personalization-apis`), you can run the following:
+The easiest way to uninstall/delete the solution is using the CloudFormation page in the AWS console.
+Just find the CloudFormation stack name you used to install the solution and click "Delete".
+Alternatively, you can use AWS CLI to delete the CloudFormation stack.
+Assuming you used the default application name for the stack name (`personalization-apis`), you can run the following command:

 ```bash
 aws cloudformation delete-stack --stack-name personalization-apis
 ```

-Alternatively, you can also delete the stack in the AWS console on the CloudFormation page.
+If you used a stack name other than `personalization-apis`, substitute your stack name in the command above.

 ## Reporting issues